isixe/JobSpider/README.md

 # JobSpider

-Python is based on Selenium's basic program for crawling job postings, and supports CSV and SQLite data storage.
+An application crafted for job posting crawling, developed with Selenium and Python, featuring support for data storage in both CSV and SQLite formats.

 ## Run

-Need Edge isntalled, and driver will controled and installed by [SergeyPirogov/webdriver_manager](https://github.com/SergeyPirogov/webdriver_manager)
+Ensure that Microsoft Edge is installed, and the driver will be managed and installed by [SergeyPirogov/webdriver_manager](https://github.com/SergeyPirogov/webdriver_manager).

 ```
 pip install requirements.txt